ATLANTA'S BEST GUITAR LESSONS OR YOUR MONEY BACK.

 Teaching Philosophy Part II

-Unfortunately, I am too heavily booked to do house calls.
-All guitar lessons are held at my Atlanta or Marietta lesson studios.
-However, I am centrally located for both areas and have extended evening and weekend hours.
-As a result, I can usually find a time slot for lessons that works and is convenient for you.
+Unfortunately, I am too heavily booked to do in home lessons.
+All guitar lessons are held at my Atlanta or Marietta/Alpharetta lesson studios.
+At present, my Marietta and Alpharetta locations are almost always booked with a wait list.
+However, my Atlanta location is conveniently located right down the street from Guitar Center’s rhythm city.
+I manage my own studio, so I have extended evening and weekend hours.
+As a result, I can usually find a time slot for lessons that works, is convenient for you and keeps you out of the horror of rush hour traffic.

 Do you teach young children?

-Generally speaking, I teach ages 11+.
+Generally speaking, I teach ages 13+ (beginner) or 11+ (with 2 or more years experience on guitar or other instruments) .
 The guitar is not the most child friendly instrument, mainly due to the initial pain experienced on the fingertips, small hands that cannot yet make certain stretches and the fact that nothing really sounds good on the guitar for the first 2-4 weeks.
 Taken together, most children find this to be very frustrating.
 You can get around the stretch problem with a smaller scale children’s guitar but even then, my lesson curriculum starts with contemporary music fundamentals and moves warp speed.
 Most of my clientele consists of those who have tried lots of other guitar methods and teachers but were not happy with the results.
-For these reasons, I have learned that my teacher method generally is most effective for ages 11+.
+For these reasons, I have learned that my teacher method generally is most effective for ages 13+.
 There are exceptions to everything, however, and I have taught many gifted children in Atlanta, some as young as age eight.
 If you have a younger child who really wants to ROCK and who has had some success playing other instruments, by all means give me a call.

 Should I start out on the Acoustic guitar if I want to play Electric?